ajwdewit/pcse/doc/reference_guide.rst

     # Weekday: Monday is 0 and Sunday is 6
     OUTPUT_WEEKDAY = 0

-    # variables to save at SUMMARY_OUTPUT signals
+    # Summary variables to save at CROP_FINISH signals
     # Set to an empty list if you do not want any SUMMARY_OUTPUT
     SUMMARY_OUTPUT_VARS = ["DVS","LAIMAX","TAGP", "TWSO", "TWLV", "TWST",
                            "TWRT", "CTRAT", "RD", "DOS", "DOE", "DOA",
                            "DOM", "DOH", "DOV"]

+    # Summary variables to save at TERMINATE signals
+    # Set to an empty list if you do not want any TERMINAL_OUTPUT
+    TERMINAL_OUTPUT_VARS = []

 As you can see, the configuration file is written in plain python code.
 First of all, it defines the placeholders *SOIL*, *CROP* and